pgailinas/dip-ai-image-detection/docs/Project_Directory_Structure.md

 - **vectors/** — assembled feature vectors (raw and normalized)
 - **models/** — trained models and scaler
 - **results/** — evaluation outputs and metrics

 ---

-### data/

-Contains dataset references and guidance.
-Large datasets are not stored directly in the repository.

----